-As the analytics platform will need to service a very broad user group spanning HIE stakeholders including payers, hospitals, mental health and substance use disorder Designated Agencies, providers, Federally Qualified Health Centers, Accountable Care Organizations, the Blueprint, long term care solutions, home health, public health, Green Mountain Care Board, the AHS Healthcare Reform office, and compliance reporting.
+Context: The analytics layer will service a broad user group, utilizing role-based access control, to enable direct access by HIE stakeholders including payers, hospitals, mental health and substance use disorder Designated Agencies, providers, Federally Qualified Health Centers, Accountable Care Organizations, the Blueprint, long term care solutions, home health, public health, Green Mountain Care Board, the AHS Office of Healthcare Reform, and compliance reporting.

-Adoption and utilization of the unified health data space will depend on the ease with which users can access the information they need.
-Providers will need a single sign-on that is integrated into their workflow.
+Adoption and utilization of the UHDS will depend on the ease with which users can access the information they need.
+Providers will need a Single Sign-On (SSO) that is integrated into their workflow and expanding existing SSO functionality is ongoing.
 They will also look to have VHIE data available within their standard workflow and tools.
-Stakeholders will seek interactive dashboards to enable data analysis based on certain person characteristics, health, or geography.
-The ability to analyze and use the data (often called data literacy) from the unified health data space will vary across user groups.
-Strategic investments for technology for the HIE will involve acquiring and integrating modern, easy-to-use analytic tools to facilitate the effective use of the unified health data space, enabling staff without training to generate meaningful insights from the data.
+Stakeholders will seek interactive dashboards to enable data analysis based on certain person's characteristics, health, or geography.
+The ability to analyze and use the data (often called data literacy) from the UHDS will vary across user groups.
+Strategic investments in technology for the HIE will involve acquiring and integrating modern, easy-to-use analytic tools to facilitate the effective use of the unified health data space, enabling staff without training to generate meaningful insights from the data.
 It will also be important to clearly communicate what tools and resources are available to users.

 It will be important to present each stakeholder with data fields that will be useful and in a format that is meaningful.
 Enhancing ease of use for the consumers will elevate data literacy skills.
 Within each user group, it will be important to identify processes to simplify access to data based on role-based access.
-To ensure coordination and collaboration across all stakeholders, it is critical that data flows in both directions.
-That is, if a stakeholder contributes data to the unified health data space, they must be able to access data that aligns with their designated role, as well as Federal and State privacy laws.
-As such, data must be accessible to stakeholders that are contributing data to the warehouse, aligning with policies, laws, and data security guidelines.
+Data must be accessible to stakeholders that are contributing data to the warehouse, in alignment with policies, laws, and data security guidelines.